Regional Placement Testing Program

 Option 2 - Computer-Based Testing (CBT) at a Castle Worldwide Testing Center

 Students will also be able to take CBT tests through our partner, Castle Worldwide.
 Castle Worldwide has testing sites throughout the United States and the world.
 There is an additional charge for testing at a Castle Worldwide testing center.
 If none of these options works, students need to contact the campus they are planning to attend for other options.
+For a list of possible Castle Worldwide testing centers (not all Castle testing centers may offer the University of Wisconsin placement tests), please use the following link:

 The battery of placement tests includes math, English and your choice of foreign language (French, German or Spanish).
 Please refer to the admissions letter you received from the campus you will be attending for information about which tests you must take and the length of time needed between when you test and when you can attend your advising session.
 This is very important because several campuses will require your placement test results before you can register for classes.
 Some campuses require you to complete your tests 1-2 weeks before advising.
 Important Note: You will need to bring a government-issued photo ID (your high school ID will suffice as long as it has your entire name and a photo) to the testing site.